DeepaSekhar/ip-address-tracker/README.md

 ## Features of IP Address Tracker

-- Get the map of present loccation when it its loaded.
+- Get the map of London when it its loaded.
 - Search the loccation using IP address and plot the map
 - Mark exact loccation using marker.
 - Display data about the related Ip address